Darrell Hill (shot putter)

 Hill's father was able to watch his son in the Olympics after a crowdfunding campaign was started by a passenger whom he met while driving for Uber.

 Professional

 Hill, sponsored by Nike, trained with USOC coach Art Venegas through 2017.
-Venegas is widely regarded as one of the best shot put coaches in the world, and is the only one to have athletes reach 73' with both the glide and rotational techniques.
-From 2018, Hill is coached by Gregory Garza based at San Diego State University through April 2020.
+From 2018, Hill was coached by Gregory Garza based at San Diego State University through April 2020.
 In April 2020, Hill moved to Phoenix, Arizona to be coached by Ryan Whiting with professional group Desert High Performance.